 |OCC Cognitive Exam: Family Medicine|

-To be eligible for the Family Medicine OMT Practical OCC Exam, physicians must:
+To be eligible for the Family Medicine OMT Performance OCC Exam, physicians must:

 - Have held primary certification in family medicine for at least six years.